Bart is committed to providing quality teaching to all students - whether you are a beginner, intermediate or advanced.

-The first harp or piano lesson is always a free, trial lesson.
+The first harp or piano lesson is offered as a complimentary lesson.
 By arrangement this can take place in your own home.

-After this, Harp Tidings' fees are governed and regulated by the parameters set by the Music Teacher's Association of Queensland, currently: $60 per hour lesson; $45 per 45 minutes or $35 per half hour.
+After this, Harp Tidings' fees are governed and regulated by the parameters set by the Music Teachers' Association of Queensland, currently: $70 per hour lesson; $52.50 per 45 minutes or $35 per half hour.

 Those without their own harp may rent a 36 string Celtic harp to help inform their decision-making.